AdityaDurugkar1806/bro/README.md

 # Project Based Learning - 1
-# Simple Browser uisng Python and PyQt5
+# Simple Browser using Python and PyQt5